UBC-DSCI/introduction-to-datascience-python/source/reading.md

 a very general way to scrape data from the web, albeit perhaps a little bit complicated.
-Fortunately, `pandas` provides the [`read_html`](https://pandas.pydata.org/docs/reference/api/pandas.read_html.html) function, which is easier method to try when you know the data are tabular, and appear on the webpage as an HTML table.
+Fortunately, `pandas` provides the [`read_html`](https://pandas.pydata.org/docs/reference/api/pandas.read_html.html) function, which is easier method to try when the data appear on the webpage already in a tabular format.
 The `read_html` function takes one argument&mdash;the URL of the page to scrape&mdash;and will return a list of data frames corresponding to all the tables it finds at that URL.
 We can see below that `read_html` found 17 tables on the Wikipedia page for Canada.